The Girl on the Train Summary

 Memory and Amnesia

 The theme of memory and amnesia is vital to the story.
 Rachel’s alcohol-induced blackouts lead to memory lapses, leaving her with missing pieces of her past.
-As she becomes involved in the investigation surrounding Megan’s disappearance, Rachel’s attempts to recover her memories and piece together the events of that fateful night become a central narrative element.
+Rachel’s quest to recollect that haunting night intertwines with the investigation, shaping the story’s pivotal focus.

 Domestic Dysfunction